ajeyabishek30/Chat-Assistent/README.md

    - Smooth animations for message appearance
    - Responsive design for all screen sizes
    - Timestamps on all messages
+   - Custom modals instead of browser alerts
+   - Mobile-optimized sidebar with overlay

 ### Backend Architecture